pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 Overview
 --------

-This document explains VNFD template structure and its various fields based on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/ v1.0/tosca-nfv-v1.0.html>`_.
+This document explains MEAD template structure and its various fields based on TOSCA standards `V1.0 CSD 03 <http://docs.oasis-open.org/tosca/tosca-nfv/ v1.0/tosca-nfv-v1.0.html>`_.

-The behavioural and deployment information of a VNF in Apmec is defined in a template known as VNF Descriptor (VNFD).
+The behavioural and deployment information of a VNF in Apmec is defined in a template known as VNF Descriptor (MEAD).
 The template is based on TOSCA standards and is written in YAML.
 It is on-boarded in a VNF catalog.

-Each VNFD template will have below fields:
+Each MEAD template will have below fields:

 ::